 Peter can make provisions in his will for the transfer or disposition of his property.
 Additionally, he can use a money on deposit product with a life insurance company that allows him to name beneficiaries for quick transfer of funds on his death.

 Roy, a wealthy barber and widower, owned the building that housed his shop, RRSPs and other investment assets when he died.
 Unfortunately, he died when markets were low and real estate in his city, especially commercial property, was depressed.
 His kids had to sell his assets at bargain basement prices to pay the income taxes owing and other estate costs.
 They received less than sixty cents on the dollar after taxes and fees.

 Roy's children want to make sure their kids don't have to experience the same estate shrinkage when they die.
 By working with their financial advisors, they were able to make sure they have enough life insurance to cover their anticipated tax and estate costs.

 Ted and Alice travel a lot and were concerned if something happened to them at the same time.
 They reviewed the beneficiary designations on their financial products and, where possible, named their adult children as secondary beneficiaries.
 This means that if they both die at the same time, proceeds will be paid directly to their children without having to pass through the estate.

-© 2016 Life Letter.
-All rights reserved.
-For informational purposes only and is based on the perspectives and opinions of the owners and writers only.
-The information provided is not intended to provide specific financial advice..
-Readers are advised to seek professional advice before making any financial decision based on any of the ideas presented in this article.
-This copyright information presented online is not to be copied, or clipped or republished for any reason.
-The publisher does not guarantee the accuracy and will not be held liable in any way for any error, or omission, or any financial decision.
+Copyright © 2022 AdvisorNet Communications Inc. All rights reserved.
+This article is provided for informational purposes only and is based on the perspectives and opinions of the owners and writers only.
+The information provided is not intended to provide specific financial advice.
+It is strongly recommended that the reader seek qualified professional advice before making any financial decisions based on anything discussed in this article.
+This article is not to be copied or republished in any format for any reason without the written permission of the AdvisorNet Communications.
+The publisher does not guarantee the accuracy of the information and is not liable in any way for any error or omission.